 When you shop for eggs, you may come across a variety of phrases splashed across an egg carton, such as "humanly raised," "cage-free," "free-range," "omega-3," "naturally nested," etc. These all mean different things and can be tricky for conscientious shoppers to figure out (see Laura Sayre's article "How to Decode Egg Cartons" Mother Earth News).

-Our goal at Palouse Pastured Poultry is to provide you with premium eggs that you can be sure came from chickens that were raised with tender care, fed high-quality feed from our own fields or close by, and in a healthy and natural environment with plenty of sunshine, grass, bugs, fresh artesian water, and room to roam and socialize.
+Our goal at Palouse Pastured Poultry is to provide you with premium eggs that you can be sure came from chickens that were raised with tender care, fed high-quality feed from our own fields, and in a healthy and natural environment with plenty of sunshine, grass, bugs, fresh artesian water, and room to roam and socialize.
 We gather our eggs every day, and market everything we collect within a week.

 While we could place all the labels above on our egg cartons, we would like you to judge for yourself.
 Crack one of our eggs next to a regular store-bought egg and see and taste for yourself the difference.
 We have noticed that our eggs are more flavorful, have thicker whites, deep-yellow to orange yolks, cook slower and taste better.
 In fact, the difference was so stark when we first began getting our own eggs that it planted the seed for us to start this business.
 Our eggs will be available from May through October.
 Our collection of laying hens include Welsummers, Buff Orpingtons, Ameraucanas, Rhode Island Reds, Red Stars, White Leghorns, Plymouth Barred Rocks, and Black Sexlinks.
 These breeds produce eggs from brown, blue/green, and white to dark brown.